HSAFoundation/HSA-Runtime-AMD/README.md

 An unsuccessful execution will indicate the step that failed.

 #### Installation Q & A
-* Q1.
-I keep getting an error saying 'error while loading shared libraries: libhsakmt.so.1: cannot open shared object file: No such file or directory'
-* A1.
-The libhsakmt.so.1 library directory isn't in the LD_LIBRARY_PATH or the version of libhsamkt.so.1 is incorrect.
+* Question 1: I keep getting an error saying 'error while loading shared libraries: libhsakmt.so.1: cannot open shared object file: No such file or directory'.
+Answer: The libhsakmt.so.1 library directory isn't in the LD_LIBRARY_PATH or the version of libhsamkt.so.1 is incorrect.

-* Q2.
-I can initialize the runtime, using hsa_init, but there is no GPU device.
-* A2.
-The /dev/kfd device is not properly initialized or it has the wrong permissions assigned to it.
+* Question 2: I can initialize the runtime, using hsa_init, but there is no GPU device.
+Answer: The /dev/kfd device is not properly initialized or it has the wrong permissions assigned to it.
 The command 'ls -l /dev/kfd' will list the permission on the kfd device.
-It should exist, and have 666 permissions assigned to it.
-Consult the HSA drivers README for information on how to configure the kfd devices permissions using udev.
+It should exist, and have 0666 permissions assigned to it.
+Consult the HSA driver documentation for information on how to configure the kfd device.

 #### Known Issues